TheresaLui/SelfHelpContent_v2/articles/servicehealth-compute-virtualmachines/microsoft-compute-virtualmachines-no-reason.md

 <!--issueDescription-->
 <!--$EventStatus-->EventStatus<!--/$EventStatus-->: At <!--$startTime--> startTime <!--/$startTime--> UTC, the Azure monitoring system received the following information regarding your Virtual machine resource <!--$ResourceName-->ResourceName<!--/$ResourceName-->:

-Your virtual machine is unavailable.
-We're working to automatically recover your virtual machine and to determine the source of the problem.
+Your virtual machine is unavailable at the moment.
+Please check back in a few minutes for any updates we find on the source of the unavailability of this VM.
 No additional action is required from you at this time.
 <!--/issueDescription-->

 Please use the link below to view the latest information about the health event and learn about recommended steps in Azure Resource Health.